mleandrojr/mleandrojr/README.md

  - 🌱 I have a project to develop applications in a sustainable way.

  - 🧭 I don't know why, but I love working with coordinates.
-I even have [a game](https://whereintheworld.app) about it!
+I even have [an app](https://play.google.com/store/apps/details?id=br.com.yggdrasill.longship) and [a game](https://whereintheworld.app) about it!
  - 🌐 Not just a dev, I'm a traveler too!
 I love to go to random places and meet new people.
 You can see me in action in my [Youtube Channel](https://www.youtube.com/@boradargas/) (in portuguese).

   - 🎮 I love old games, and like to play it with my brother.